byrge/hugo_byrgeleeuwangh/content/posts/app/app-debug-proxy/index.md

 2. Install via your terminal `brew install mitmproxy`.
 You'll need [Homebrew](https://brew.sh/) on your Mac
 3. Start your proxy with the command: `mitmweb` in your terminal
 4. Open your OS X settings panel and go to `sharing`
-5. In `sharing` activate internet sharing and share your connection via LAN on your WiFi
+5. In `sharing` activate internet sharing and share your connection via LAN on your WiFi.
+Your WiFi needs to be active!
 6. Open `network` in your OS X settings panel and note your IP address
-7. Go to your mobile device and find and connect to your shared WiFi network (Computer Name in your OS X settings panel)
+7. Go to your mobile device and find and connect to your shared WiFi network (Computer Name in your OS X settings panel).
+In `Sharing` enable WiFi and set your WiFi password in WiFi Options…
 8. When your mobile device is connected to your Mac shared WiFi network edit your proxy settings.
 For `Server` you need to add your IP address of step 6.
 The `port` should be `8080`
+9. Check if MITM is running in your terminal!
 9. Now visit with your mobile device web browser to [mitm.it](https://mitm.it) and click to install the correct SSL certificate
 10. After installation of your certificate you still have to enable the certificate on your iPhone.
-To verify go to `Settings` → `General` → `Profile` (iOS 11) and `Settings` → `General` → `Device Management` on iOS 9 and above devices
+To verify go to `Settings` → `General` → `VPN & Device Management` → `Profile` (iOS 15)
-11. Next step is to turn on the toggle button to trust the mitm root certificate: `Settings` → `General` → `About` → `Certificate Trust Settings` (iOS 10 and above devices)
+11. Next step is to turn on the toggle button (on the bottom) to trust the mitm root certificate: `Settings` → `General` → `About` → `Trusted Certificates` → `Certificate Trust Settings` (iOS 15)
 12. Now you are able to open your app and you should see your requests coming from your app in the web interface of the MITM proxy